 Q: What is the difference in Sunday Select teams and Travel teams?

 A: Many Sunday Select teams compete in the same manner and at the same level as Travel teams.
-SCAA does not dictate who or where Sunday Select teams play, so they can play anyone anywhere, to include any Travel team.
-However, Sunday Select teams are limited to playing when their players are not playing rec. ball, yet SCAA sets aside Fridays and Sundays for Sunday Select teams, unless make-up games are needed on Fridays.
+Sunday Select teams can generally play anyone anywhere, to include any Travel team.
+However, Sunday Select teams are limited to playing when their players are not playing Rec ball, yet SCAA sets aside Fridays and Sundays for Sunday Select teams, unless make-up games are needed on Fridays.
 Travel teams are not allowed to play in PONY tournaments, but as stated above Sunday Select teams are.

 Q: What are the benefits of playing Sunday Select instead of Travel?